-Grand Canyon fossils reveal secrets that will force rewrite of evolution textbooks
+Grand Canyon fossils reveal secrets that are forcing a rewrite of evolution textbooks

-Grand Canyon fossils reveal secrets that will force rewrite of evolution textbooks
+Grand Canyon fossils reveal secrets that are forcing a rewrite of evolution textbooks

 Our planet Earth has a mesmerizing history that spans across 4.6 billion years.
 For a majority of this immense timeframe, single-celled life reigned supreme.